3.4.17 Other Postemployment Benefits (OPEB)

 - Plan assets are legally protected from creditors.

-Just like pensions, the new OPEB standards will require local governments to report their OPEB liabilities and related deferred outflows and deferred inflows on the face of the financial statements.
+Just like pensions, the new OPEB standards require local governments to report their OPEB liabilities and related deferred outflows and deferred inflows on the face of the financial statements.

-Where do I get my numbers?
+Q – Where do I get my numbers?

-I am a participating employer in the state’s Public Employees Benefits Board (PEBB) plan.
+Q – I am a participating employer in the state’s Public Employees Benefits Board (PEBB) plan.
 Do I provide OPEB?

-Yes.
+A – Yes.
 Participating employers provide OPEB through the plan’s implicit and explicit rate subsidies for retirees.
 These subsidies lower the monthly premiums for retirees, and that is the OPEB benefit.

-What is an “implicit rate subsidy?”
+Q - What is an “implicit rate subsidy?”

-What is the Alternative Valuation Method?
+Q - What is the Alternative Measurement Method?

 To determine your member count, consider each plan subscriber to be one member.
 For example: